gracjan-p/brain-tumors/README.md

 ![skull-size-2](./media/skull-size-2.png)

 ### Tumor size
-Similarly to head size I also calculated amount of white pixels inside,<br>
-but this time I used tumor border coordinates to create binary mask and then counted the white pixels in it.
+Similarly to head size I also calculated amount of white pixels inside, but this time I used tumor border coordinates to create binary mask and then counted the white pixels in it.

 ![tumor-size-1](./media/tumor-size.png)